threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

 ### What does it mean to be a solution provider on the Threefold Grid?

-A solution provider offers a solution on the Threefold Grid.
+A solution provider offers a solution on the Threefold Grid and receives 50% of the TFT utilization revenues from the workload related to the solution.

 A "solution" is something running on the grid, created by a community member.
 This can be brought forward to the council, who can vote on it to recognize it as a solution.
 On contract creation, a recognized solution can be referenced, in which case part of the payment goes toward the address coupled to the solution.

 To become a solution provider, read the next question.

 ***

-### What are the requirements and the process to be recognized as a sales channel?
-How can I become a solution provider on top of the Threefold Grid?
+### How can I become a solution provider on top of the Threefold Grid?

-Threefold uses the Proof-of-Utilization distribution where 50% of the TFT utilization revenues goes to solution providers and sales channel.
+Threefold uses the Proof-of-Utilization distribution where 50% of the TFT utilization revenues goes to the solution provider offering a solution.
+If there is no solution provider associated with the deployment, the 50% revenues goes to a DAO owned Community Grant Wallet.

-There are a few steps to follow to become a solution provider and to receive the 50% TFT reserved for sales channel:
+There are a few steps to follow to become a solution provider:

 1. Follow the steps detailed in this [documentation](https://github.com/threefoldtech/tfchain/blob/development/substrate-node/pallets/pallet-smart-contract/solution_provider.md)

-2. Then write a [Threefold Forum post](http://forum.threefold.io/) explaining what the solution provider does
+2. Then write a [Threefold Forum post](https://forum.threefold.io/c/threefold-grid-utilization/solutions-being-created/76) explaining what the solution provider does

 3. Once the two first steps are done, a DAO proposal will be launched to decide if the solution is approved

+***

+### What is the relation between a solution provider and a sales channel?

+Those two concepts are closely linked.

+On a technical level, the solution provider and the sales channel constitute a simple mechanism whereby up to 50% of the TFT spent on a deployment can be redirected to another wallet.
+The object in TF Chain that makes this possible, by linking the deployment contract and the wallet to be paid, is called a “solution provider”.
+This on-chain concept is thus called a solution provider, but it enables both solution providers and sales channels.

 ***